Movimiento al Socialismo: Ideology

 Morales has defined socialism in terms of communitarianism, stating in a 2003 interview that in the "ayllu people live in community, with values such as solidarity and reciprocity'.
 Regarding the question of national identity, MAS-IPSP borrows discourse from the katarista tradition and from the indigenous peoples' movement in eastern Bolivia, criticizing the modern nation state as a failed construct of 'internal colonialism' and inherently racist.
 Thus the movement seeks to construct a plurinational state based on autonomies of the indigenous peoples.
 In the MAS-IPSP discourse 'nation' and 'people' are often equated, whilst the oligarchy is portrayed as anti-national.

 The katarista discourse was not a feature of the ideological profile of the IPSP at the time of its foundation.
-IPSP surged as a movement of the peasantry, amongst colonizers Andrea coca growers.
+IPSP surged as a movement of the peasantry, amongst colonizers and coca growers.
 The katarista discourse was absorbed later, largely borrowed from Felipe Quispe's rhetoric from the struggles of 2000.
 However, unlike Quispe, the MAS-IPSP never went as far as to create an exclusively indigenous political profile, and Morales maintained that an alliance with non-indigenous actors and the middle classes was a necessity.
 The seventh congress of MAS-IPSP, held in January 2009, approved a document titled "Communitarian socialism to liberate Bolivia from the colonial state", envisioning the path of a 'cultural and democratic revolution' in Bolivia.

 In a 2005 programme MAS set out its main and national objective:

-"The main and national objective of the MAS economic program is to improve the conditions and quality of life of all Bolivians.
+The main and national objective of the MAS economic program is to improve the conditions and quality of life of all Bolivians.
 A process of changing the development pattern will begin due to the failure and negative balances left by State Capitalism and Neoliberalism.
-The productive, dignified and sovereign State will be built based on the current characteristics of the country: structural heterogeneity, regional asymmetry, political, economic and social exclusion, and high levels of poverty and human degradation."
+The productive, dignified and sovereign State will be built based on the current characteristics of the country: structural heterogeneity, regional asymmetry, political, economic and social exclusion, and high levels of poverty and human degradation.